Health Insurance for Immigrant and Refugee Families

 - Advocating for emergency health insurance coverage for newcomers who need it but whose claims are still in process (for example, pregnancy and newborn care are covered in Quebec for this group).

 Health care professionals can also help by explaining Canadian health care processes to newcomer parents and caregivers and by helping them to navigate the system.
 The Ontario Council of Agencies Serving Immigrants provides videos in multiple languages with basic information for newcomers about the health system.
 Physicians and health professionals working with new immigrants and refugees need to be aware of their province’s or territory’s rules, regulations and health coverage entitlements, and be able to explain these to families.
-An information sheet for IFHP beneficiaries is available from CIC.

 - Bridge Clinic, Raven Song Community Health Centre, a website supported by Vancouver Coastal Health, offers public health screening and primary health care services for government-sponsored refugees, access to interpreters, and information about other community agencies.